mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 then generate an impossible design.
 All of this combines together to hopefully make a tool that users can be confident deploying in rad-hardened, safety critical scenarios.

-=== Software engineering considerations
+== Verification <section:verification>
+Due to its potential for use in safety critical sectors like aerospace and defence, comprehensive verification and testing of the TaMaRa flow is extremely important in this thesis.
+We want to verify to a very high level of accuracy that TaMaRa both works by preventing SEUs to an acceptable standard, and also does not change the underlying behaviour of the circuits it processes.

 TaMaRa is a highly complex project that, during the course of this one year thesis, developed into a substantial and complicated codebase.
-Far from just being a research project, this thesis is also a software engineering project as well.
-This means that, in addition to the usual research considerations, there are also a number of software engineering considerations that are noted here.

-The TaMaRa algorithm itself is complex, and it builds on top of the very complex Yosys codebase.
-In addition, the very process of EDA synthesis is highly non-trivial; akin to writing a compiler.
+Not only is the TaMaRa algorithm itself complex, but it is also dependent on top of the very complex Yosys codebase.
+In addition, the very process of EDA synthesis is highly non-trivial; in some ways, akin to writing a compiler.
 This means that an extensive verification methodology is required not just as a once-off, but throughout development.
-While the verification methodology is covered throughout @section:verification, there are some important software engineering considerations about _how_ this was implemented.

-In particular, I implemented a regression test suite, which is common in large-scale software projects.
+To ensure this verification could be achieved, I implemented a regression test suite, which is common in large-scale software projects.
 The regression test script is written in Python, and reads the list of tests to run from a YAML document.
 This script is capable of running both Yosys script tests as well as formal equivalence checking tests using the `eqy` tool.
 The script also keeps track of prior results and recently failed tests, so that regressions can be easily detected.
 This tool was an essential part of the TaMaRa development process, as it allowed major refactors to be performed without the worry of breaking any prior tests.

-Another issue that was encountered during the development of TaMaRa was the problems associated with maintaining a codebase over a long-term period.

-#TODO("")
-- Poor design decisions that we had initially (RTLILWireConnections)
-- Not using SigSpec

-== Verification <section:verification>
-Due to its potential for use in safety critical sectors like aerospace and defence, comprehensive verification and testing of the TaMaRa flow is extremely important in this thesis.
-We want to verify to a very high level of accuracy that TaMaRa both works by preventing SEUs to an acceptable standard, and also does not change the underlying behaviour of the circuits it processes.

 === Manual verification
 The design and use of RTL testbenches has, and continues to be important when designing FPGA and ASIC